CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/device-specific-configs/talonfx-configs.rst

 Voltage
 -------

+.. note:: Voltage supply filter is not typically necessary for typical FRC robot usage and is configured to 0 by default.
+It's only recommended to configure this if voltage supply is noisy.

 This config group contains the :guilabel:`Supply Voltage Lowpass Time Constant` config.
-This config is used for configuring the low-pass voltage filter time window for the **supply voltage**.
-A high value will increase the size of the filter window (range of data).
-This has the affect of greater smoothing of voltage at the cost of precision.
-A lower value will increase precision but result in less smooth voltage data (and increase error).
-The time constant is in units of milliseconds.
+This config is used for configuring the `time constant <https://en.wikipedia.org/wiki/Time_constant>`__ of the low-pass supply filter.
+The time constant is in units of seconds.

+.. warning:: An overly aggressive voltage filter can produce output oscillations in duty cycle voltage control modes.